pydata/pydata-sphinx-theme/docs/community/topics/assets.md

 - Partially preloaded to reduce flicker and artifacts of early icon renders
 - Configured in `webpack.config.js`

+### FontAwesome subsetting

+After every `sphinx-build`, PST's `build-finished` Sphinx hook runs `pydata_sphinx_theme.fontawesome.subset_all()`, which does two things:

+**1. Subset the woff2 font files** — the full FA woff2 files are over 100 KB each.
+The hook rewrites the copies in `_static/vendor/fontawesome/webfonts/` to keep only the glyphs actually used.

+**2. Generate `_static/scripts/fontawesome-user-icons.js`** — a small per-build JS file that calls `FontAwesome.library.add()` with SVG path data for every icon found in the build.
+This enables full SVG rendering (power transforms, layering, masking) for all icons, not just PST's own.

+Three sources are scanned:

+1. **Built HTML** — `fa-solid fa-bars` class patterns, resolved to codepoints and icon names via the compiled CSS `--fa` custom properties.
+2. **`_icons.scss`** — codepoints for admonition and pseudo-element icons that appear via CSS variables, not HTML classes.
+Icons whose comment ends with the icon name (e.g. `// fa-brands fa-github`) also get SVG rendering; others (e.g. `fa-xmark`, which is dynamically injected by JS) keep their woff2 glyph and render via webfont fallback.
+3. **User CSS** — raw FA codepoints found in any non-PST CSS file in `_static/`.
+These are added to the woff2 subset but not to the JS file (no icon name is available from a bare codepoint).

+The hook runs for HTML builds only and is a no-op if `fontawesome` is not installed.
+It does not run during `sphinx-autobuild` (live reload), so font sizes will be larger in that environment.

+The lookup table for SVG path data is `src/pydata_sphinx_theme/fa-icon-data.json`, generated at PST compile time from `@fortawesome/free-solid-svg-icons` and `@fortawesome/free-brands-svg-icons`.
+It ships with the package and is never sent to the browser.
+FA Pro icons are not in this table and fall back to webfont rendering.

 ## Jinja macros

 Our Webpack build generates a collection of [Jinja macros](https://jinja.palletsprojects.com/en/stable/templates/) in the `static/webpack-macros.html` file.